MacBook Air: Unibody (2008–2009)

-Redesign (2010–2017)
+Tapered Unibody (2010–2017)

 On October 20, 2010, Apple released a redesigned 13.3-inch model with a tapered enclosure, higher screen resolution, improved battery, a second USB port, stereo speakers, and standard solid state storage.
 An 11.6-inch model was introduced, offering reduced cost, weight, battery life, and performance relative to the 13.3-inch model, but better performance than typical netbooks of the time.
 Both 11-inch and 13-inch models had an analog audio output/headphone minijack supporting Apple earbuds with a microphone.
 The 13-inch model received a SDXC-capable SD Card slot.
+Solid-state storage was made standard, and later revisions added Intel Core i5 or i7 processors and Thunderbolt.

 On July 20, 2011, Apple released updated models, which also became Apple's entry-level notebooks due to lowered prices and the discontinuation of the white MacBook around the same time.
 The mid-2011 models were upgraded with Sandy Bridge dual-core Intel Core i5 and i7 processors, Intel HD Graphics 3000, backlit keyboards, Thunderbolt, and Bluetooth was upgraded to v4.0.
 Maximum storage options were increased up to 256 GB.
 This revision also replaced the Expose (F3) key with a Mission Control key, and the Dashboard (F4) key with a Launchpad key.

 On June 11, 2012, Apple updated the line with Intel Ivy Bridge dual-core Core i5 and i7 processors, HD Graphics 4000, faster memory and flash storage speeds, USB 3.0, an upgraded 720p FaceTime camera, and a thinner MagSafe 2 charging port.
 The standard memory was upgraded to 4 GB, with a maximum configuration of 8 GB.

 On June 10, 2013, Apple updated the line with Haswell processors, Intel HD Graphics 5000, and 802.11ac Wi-Fi.
 Storage started at 128 GB SSD, with options for 256 GB and 512 GB.
-The Haswell considerably improved battery life from the previous generation, and the models were capable of 9 hours on the 11-inch model and 12 hours on the 13-inch model; a team of reviewers exceeded expected battery life ratings during their test.
+The Haswell processors considerably improved battery life from the previous generation, and the models were capable of 9 hours on the 11-inch model and 12 hours on the 13-inch model; a team of reviewers exceeded expected battery life ratings during their test.

 In March 2015, the models were refreshed with Broadwell processors, Intel HD Graphics 6000, Thunderbolt 2, and faster storage and memory.

-In 2017 the 13-inch model received a processor speed increase from 1.6 GHz to 1.8 GHz and the 11-inch model was discontinued.
+The 11-inch model was discontinued in October 2016.
+In June 2017, the 13-inch model received a processor speed increase from 1.6 GHz to 1.8 GHz.
 The 2017 model remained available for sale after Apple launched the next generation in 2018.
 It was discontinued in July 2019.
-Before its discontinuation it was Apple's last notebook with USB Type-A ports, a non-Retina display, and a backlit rear Apple logo.
+Before its discontinuation it was Apple's last notebook with USB Type-A ports, a non-Retina display (TN 6-bit color panel), a user-upgradable SSD, and a backlit rear Apple logo.